 - Pass/Fail Courses: These hours do count within the total of attempted and earned hours

-- Transfer credits accepted for the student’s academic program or degree is counted when measuring the maximum time frame to complete the degree or program.
-The Sage Colleges does not accept for credit any transfer grades lower than C.
+- Transfer credits: accepted for the student’s academic program or degree is counted when measuring the maximum time frame to complete the degree or program.
+Russell Sage College does not accept for credit any transfer grades lower than C-.

-- Repeat Policy: For federal and institutional aid students can repeat a course once.
+- Repeat Policy: Federal and institutional aid students can repeat a course once.
 The most recent attempt will count towards GPA as well as in the calculation for attempted and completed credits.

 - Double Majors and / or Minors: Students who receive permission from their Dean to pursue a double major / minor will normally be expected to complete all degree requirements before reaching 180 attempted hours.